highfidelity/hifi_tests/tests/utils/autoTester.md

 The actual camera used for capturing the validation image is an implementation issue (ideally they should work the same).
 During the test, we will refer to 'validation Camera'

 The initial location of the Validation Camera is automatically updated when calling 'defineOriginFrame'

 The Validation camera can be accessed and moved around in the Origin Frame space using the following functions
+* validationCamera_setTranslation(offset vec3)
 * validationCamera_translate(offset vec3)
+* validationCamera_setRotation(rotation vec3)
-* rotate()
+*
 ## Folder Structure
 The top level folder of importance is `tests`.
 The relevant contents of this folder are:
 1. `testsOutline.md` - an outline of all available tests.
 This file is created by `autoTester.exe`.